ASDFDev/PAS-Nearby-Android/README.md

 # ATS_Nearby
-Nearby API implementation with SP ATS
+Presence checking with Nearby API for SP ATS